marcouderzo/CSDemoParser/Worklog.md

 We start checking if it's a `player_death` event, as it is handled differently.
 If that's the case, we prepare to handle it later.

 Then we basically check the descriptor's name for the events we are interested in.
 If that's not an event we care about, we return.
-As you can see, the logic behind it is the same as before, but without the danger of IDs inconsistency.
+As you can see, the mechanism behind it is the same as before, but without the danger of IDs inconsistency.

 Note that the grenade_thrown event is never triggered, not in our parser, nor in the original one.
 Strangely enough, it is present in the descriptors, but it is missing from this [list](http://wiki.sourcepython.com/developing/events/csgo.html) we used for double-checking.